Short Summary Of The Book Animal Farm

 The story begins on Manor Farm, owned by the neglectful and often drunk Mr. Jones.
 The animals, weary of their miserable existence under his rule, are inspired by Old Major's vision of a society where they control their own destiny.
 Old Major teaches them the revolutionary song, "Beasts of England," which becomes the anthem of their aspirations.

 Under Napoleon's rule, the Seven Commandments are gradually altered to suit the pigs' self-serving agenda.
-The pigs begin to exploit the other animals, living in luxury while the rest toil tirelessly.
+Plus, the pigs begin to exploit the other animals, living in luxury while the rest toil tirelessly.
 The windmill, initially conceived as a symbol of progress, becomes a symbol of the pigs' ambition and control.
 Squealer, Napoleon's propagandist, skillfully manipulates language and rewrites history to justify the pigs' actions and maintain their grip on power.
 He convinces the other animals that Napoleon is acting in their best interests, even when evidence suggests otherwise.

 As the pigs become more entrenched in power, they begin to adopt human habits, such as wearing clothes, sleeping in beds, and drinking alcohol.
 They even start trading with neighboring farmers, violating the very principles upon which Animal Farm was founded.
-The pigs' transformation becomes complete when they rewrite the final commandment to read: "All animals are equal, but some animals are more equal than others."
+The pigs' transformation becomes complete when they rewrite the final commandment to read: "All animals are equal, but some animals are more equal than others.

 Trends and Latest Developments

-Furthermore, the economic inequalities prevalent in many societies resonate with the animal's experiences on the farm.
+To build on this, the economic inequalities prevalent in many societies resonate with the animal's experiences on the farm.
 The exploitation of the working class and the concentration of wealth in the hands of a few are themes that continue to be debated and addressed in contemporary society.

 The ongoing debates surrounding social justice, equality, and the role of government further solidify Animal Farm's position as a timeless and thought-provoking work.
 It encourages us to question authority, to be skeptical of narratives presented to us, and to strive for a more just and equitable world.